qlyticsllc/qplatform/README.md

 Qlytics and it's partner Global Risk Intelligence Inc. (GRI) are pleased to provide the following response to RFI Number: 70SBUR19I00000038.

-Information provided within this repository outlines Qlytics and GRI capabilities and a detail overview of Qlytics Full-Stack, microservices based AI Development platform.
+Information provided within this repository outlines Qlytics and GRI capabilities, details on IT projects developed using the Qlytics platform, a detailed overview of Qlytics microservices based AI Development platform, and how Qlytics and its Q-Platform meets and exceeds the requirements to;

-We recognize that the landscape with which we are dealing changes quickly, and could result in the need for adjustments in the composition of this proposal.
-We are open to continuous ideas regarding our business and technical collaboration.
+1. Automate the use of AI/ML
+2. Provide relationship discovery and mapping
+3. Provide dynamic fault-tolerant Machine and Deep Learning based data connectors.
+4. Provide integrated knowledge management and discovery portal.
+5. Provide a framework for intelligent data sourcing and collecting (scraping) data.

 For questions regarding the details in this repository please contact: